Blog/seo/What’s the Easiest Way to Add Organisation Schema?

 Step 3: Add It to Your Website

-Paste the code into the <head> section of your homepage or a global header file so it applies across your site.
+Paste the code within the <head> section of your homepage or a global header file so it applies across your site.
+If you’re using WordPress, SEO plugins like Rank Math or Yoast can simplify this process.

 Step 4: Test and Validate